sachinvasle99/node-app/README.md

    Send the request and verify that you receive a message {"message":"Data stored successfully"}%
 ## AWS Infrastructure
 The AWS infrastructure is provisioned using Terraform.
-It includes:

-1. VPC
-2. Aurora postgres serveless v2 cluster
-3. EKS cluster
-4. ECR registry
-5. Node group
-6. Security Group

 **Instructions:**

-Before deploying the AWS infra, Create RDS credentials in AWS Secrets Manager with "nodeapp_aurora_serverless_password" as id and store the RDS password as its value.
+Before deploying the AWS infra, Create RDS credentials in AWS Secrets Manager with "nodeapp_aurora_serverless_password" as the secret name, this secrets will store the rds password as key/value format, secret key should be "password" and and value should be the the actual password something like "must_be_eight_characters123456"

 As you can see terraform block in the aurora-psql.tf, we are passing the RDS pass from secrets manager
 ```console